MSBAi Curriculum

 Analytics only creates value when it drives decisions.
 This course develops your ability to explore data visually, identify the story in the numbers, and communicate insights to non-technical audiences.
 You work with real business and public datasets, using AI tools to accelerate exploration and refine visualizations.
 Portfolio artifact: Data storytelling case study with visualization dashboard.

-FIN 550: Predictive Analytics for Business (4 credits)
+FIN 550: Big Data Analytics in Finance (4 credits)

 This is ML I. You learn to build, evaluate, and select predictive models – regression, classification, regularization, tree-based methods, and neural networks – using rich financial and business datasets.
 No finance background is required; the methods are universal, and financial data is among the richest available for learning ML in a business context.
 AI tools assist with code generation, model comparison, and result interpretation throughout.
 Portfolio artifact: Trading signal system – a complete predictive modeling pipeline from data to portfolio strategy.